Before we start comparing what makes gypsum board and drywall both alike and different, it’s essential to know what each of these items is.

 Gypsum is naturally fire-resistant, making it extremely useful in the construction industry, as well as in other industries such as agriculture and manufacturing.

 Selenite is a variety of gypsum, and it is both transparent and colourless.
 In addition, it has a glowing property that sets it apart from most other minerals.
 There are different varieties of gypsum as well, including satin spar, which looks a lot like satin; and alabaster, whose crystals are very fine-grained.

 If you heat gypsum to temperatures of 150 degrees Celsius, most of the water is eliminated, and it turns into a material that everyone calls Plaster of Paris.
 Plaster of Paris was used as a building material for almost every construction job until drywall came along, which is another form of gypsum plaster.

-The reason drywall is so popular in the building industry is because if a fire does occur, it can significantly reduce the number of damages that occur while the home is on fire.
-This means less structural damage for the house, and this saves both the homeowner and the builders who are hired to repair the home a lot of money, not to mention time.
+The reason drywall is so popular in the building industry is that if a fire does occur, it can significantly reduce the number of damages that occur while the home is on fire.
+This means less structural damage to the house, and this saves both the homeowner and the builders who are hired to repair the home a lot of money, not to mention time.

 How Is a Gypsum Board Made?